What is Moonhack?

-From Dhaka to Madrid and from Sydney to Seoul, children in Code Clubs, homes and community centers around the world used code in order to “hack the moon”.
+On 15 August 2017, Code Clubs around the globe set a world record for the most kids coding in a day!
+From Madrid to Manila and from Sydney to Seoul, kids in Code Clubs, homes, and community centres around the world used code in order to ‘hack the moon’.

 Code Club Australia’s General Manager (formal) Kelly Talagan explained, “Moonhack promotes that coding is a part of society.
 The invisible skill of computer problem-solving skills, expressing creatively and encoring social and academic development for future jobs.
 We’re also seeing a lot of young girls saying, “I’m awesome at this” and “I want to be a part of this industry.”
 Films like Hidden Figures really inspire and encourage girls to be a part of history.”

 Code Club Bangladesh’s Project Manager Mehnaz Sharmin Mohona was delighted with the response and said “Our students were really excited to be involved in this year’s Moonhack and breaking a world record.
 It was amazing for them to see so many children like themselves from all over the world taking part.
 They have not stopped talking about their fantastic achievement and we can see a great improvement in their confidence too.”

 On 20th July 2018, kids all over the world participated in Moonhack, a space-themed event to get kids coding.
 Moonhack 2018 commemorated the 49 years celebration of Apollo 11 Moon Landing!